johnsusek/elastalert-server/README.md

 ### Options

-Using a custom Elastalert 2 version (a [release from github](https://github.com/jertel/elastalert2/releases))
+Using a custom ElastAlert 2 version (a [release from github](https://github.com/jertel/elastalert2/releases))
 ```bash
 make build v=2.1.1
 ```